Tag Archives: Venture Capital Operations Outsourcing

 Introduction

 The business of Venture Capital funds depends on the targets it invests in.
 The more the chances of its portfolio companies hitting a moonshot, the more successful the fund is in general.
-Venture Capital Due Diligence is a process that ensures the appropriate targets are locked in at the seed stage to ensure 50-1000X returns in a 5 to 10-year horizon.
+Venture Capital firms conduct due diligence to lock in the right targets at the seed stage and aim for 50–1000X returns over a 5 to 10-year horizon.

 The way a VC fund looks at a target is fundamentally different from how a Private Equity or a lender would look at it.
 A VC fund looks for that one silver lining that can make a portfolio company a roaring success.
 PE firms mostly weigh pros and cons and generally invest if the Pros outweigh the cons.
 A lender analyzes if anything could go wrong with the company and may jeopardize its investments.
 Different objectives of investment require different lenses for analysis.